sanjalinair12/Task_Prioritization_Algorithm/README.md

-# Robot Task Assignment using AHP and VIKOR
+# Robot Task Assignment using Multi-Criteria Decision Making Approaches
 ==============================================

 ## Overview
 ------------

-This project implements a robot task assignment system using the Analytic Hierarchy Process (AHP) and VIKOR method.
+This project implements a robot task assignment system using the Analytic Hierarchy Process (AHP), TOPSIS and VIKOR method.
 The system takes into account multiple criteria and task types to assign robots to tasks.

 ## Features
 ------------